 What if someone else is going to pick up my child?

 When you move your camper into his/her cabin, the counselor will have a form for you to tell us who will be picking up your child.

 WHILE AT CAMP

 Campers eat three full meals a day.
 Meals are served buffet-style.
 Fresh fruit and WOW Butter (peanut free alternative) & jelly are available at every meal.
 A salad bar is available during lunch and dinner.
-Each day campers also have an evening snack time and an afternoon store time.
+Each day campers also have an evening snack time and an afternoon snack during store time.

-The medication form will be sent to parents with the initial registration packet.
 Medications should come to camp in a gallon size zip lock bag, in the original bottles, with the medication form in the bag.
 At check-in each family will meet with a camp nurse to turn in medications and review the instructions for the week.
 Medications are dispersed throughout the week by our camp nurse(s).
 Our camp nurses are licensed registered nurses and are on-site all week long.